Worst translation errors by humans and machines

 Nouns are not the only troublesome parts of speech that can trip up the translator.
 If we remain in the world of fashion, German often uses “überzeugt mit … ” to describe impressive features offered by a garment.
 Once again, the cumbersome literal translation “this garment convinces with …” is all too common.
 Finally, in a feat that combines poor translation choices for both noun and verb, we have the dubious wording “make a good figure” for the German “eine gute Figur machen”.
 A native speaker might be more likely to express this simply by saying something “looks fantastic” or is “very stylish”.

-Fashion translation is perhaps particularly prone to such gaffes because it often involves bulk product descriptions, some of which may even have been done using machine translation.
+Fashion translation is perhaps particularly prone to producing some of the worst translation errors because it often involves bulk product descriptions, some of which may even have been done using machine translation.
 Good post-editing should weed out the kind of examples described above, so either the human checking stage of the process is being skipped altogether, or the quality control standards are insufficiently stringent.
 But fashion is not the only domain susceptible to such flaws.
 I recently came across a translation for a wine producer, in which the German “Edler Tropfen” was translated as “noble drop” (rather than the more idiomatic “fine wine”).
 Indeed, the Linguee online dictionary, which uses webcrawlers to identify bilingual texts, suggests “noble drop” alongside “fine wines” in its definitions, giving this phrase a status it certainly does not deserve.
 This definition seems to have slipped through the Linguee QC system offered by its human-trained machine-learning algorithm (which estimates the quality of the paired translations) and the manual ratings submitted by users.

 Share This Post